cZAlpha/ApplyBot/README.md

 1. base resume (from config)
 2. feed base resume into LLM with prompt that includes the job description and/or keywords from the job description
-3. adjusts the bullet points in your resume while keeping the # of chars per line the same as to avoid formatting issues
+3. adjusts the bullet points in your resume while keeping the # of chars per line the same as to avoid formatting issues (still working out the kinks)
-4. Generates new resume pdf and shows user the PDF for approval (this could be a flag in the main.py args to avoid having to approve)
+4. Generates new resume pdf and shows user the PDF for approval (this could be a flag in the main.py args to avoid having to approve | this part is not done yet)
-5. Uses the tailored resume to apply to the job
+5. Uses the tailored resume to apply to the job (not done)
-6. Places new resume pdf in a folder such that /<employer>/<job_title>/<yourbaseresumename>_<job_title>.pdf
+6. Places new resume pdf in a folder such that /employer/job_title/yourbaseresumename_job_title.pdf (not done)

 <br><br>